 Write down some features of the happy past.
 That will give both your thinking brain and your old brain a pleasant focus.
 Your emotions will be positive and strong.

 Try something different

 Now think of things you don't want, past events on holidays which led to pain.
-Next think of ways to plan your holidays which will make sure these don’t recur.
-Write down specific ways for each problem not to happen again.
+Next think of ways to plan your holidays which will make sure there is no pain.
+Write down specific ways for each problem to not occur.
 Some examples:

 Why is your old brain so powerful?
-Why does it make you do things you don't really want anymore?
+Why does it make you do things you don't really want?
 Why are you not even aware of it?

-Old wisdom: "If you do what you always did, you'll get what you always got."
+"If you do what you always did, you'll get what you always got!"

-How does your old brain stop you from trying something new?
-It will cause stress!
-And stress will pull a lot of blood automatically (up to 70%) from your new brain where all your thinking happens.
+How does it stop you from trying something new?
+It will cause you stress!
+And stress will pull a lot of blood quite fast and automatically from your new brain where all your thinking happens.
 Your thinking brain has no more oxygen, you feel fogged up, anxious and not clear.
-Actually, we wrote a special report with all 10 dangers caused by stress, click here and get it free.
+Actually, we wrote a report for you with all the dangers caused by your old brain and stress, click here and get your free copy.